-The student will learn basic knowledge of surgical diseases, diagnosis, surgical treatment, and preoperative and postoperative care.
+The students learn basic knowledge of surgical diseases, diagnosis, surgical treatment, and preoperative and postoperative care.

-The student will recognize the significance of other diagnostic services and understand the correlation and interaction of such services; for example, radiology and pathology.
+The students recognize the significance of other diagnostic services and understand the correlation and interaction of such services; for example, radiology and pathology.

-The student will observe decision making under elective as well as emergency conditions.
+The students observe decision-making under elective as well as emergency conditions.